hayeah/sike-react-course/flexbox/index.md

 + Add a horizontal flex container to hold the navigation links.
-+ Add padding to space them apart.
++ Add padding to space the links apart.

 Add these internal links: